Gertrude Elizabeth Blood: Separation and divorce

 Gertrude was granted a judicial separation from Lord Colin in 1884 (later upheld on appeal), on the grounds of cruelty, that he had knowingly infected her.

 In late 1884, both parties filed for divorce, although the trial did not take place until the end of 1886.
 Lord Colin accused his wife of adultery, citing four names: George Spencer-Churchill, the son of the 7th Duke of Marlborough and a notorious adulterer; Sir Eyre Shaw, the chief of the Metropolitan Fire Brigade; Sir William Butler, noted soldier, adventurer and author; and Thomas Bird, the physician who had treated both Lord and Lady Campbell.
 William Court Gully, future Speaker of the House of Commons, acted as his counsel.
 Gertrude was defended by Sir Charles Russell.

 Harry Furniss, the illustrator, was kept busy during the notorious trial, producing numerous portraits of the personalities involved for the daily newspapers.
 Proceedings included a visit by the jury to the Campbells' London home to verify the butler's testimony about witnessing through a keyhole Lady Colin's meetings with other men.
 With her divorce denied, the couple remained married until Lord Colin's death in 1895 of his "loathsome disease".
 In Great Britain, mutoscopes became known as "What the Butler Saw" machines in reference to the case.

-The Blood parents had enjoyed a quiet, respectable lifestyle which was thrown into turmoil by the lengthy and scandalous divorce trial of their daughter with its prurient revelations.
+The Blood parents lived a private life that changed significantly during their daughter's divorce trial.
+The trial received a lot of public attention because of the personal details which were shared during the case.

 Christabel Pankhurst said of the fact that Gertrude Blood had been denied a divorce: "According to man-made law a wife who is even once unfaithful to her husband has done him an injury which entitles him to divorce her...
 On the other hand, a man who consorts with prostitutes, and does this over and over again throughout his married life, has, according to man-made law, been acting only in accordance with human nature, and nobody can punish him for that."